-Most of this 151 hectare (370 acre) preserve, located beside Shea Lake in Victoria Country, is made up of fen and bog.
+Most of this 151 hectare (370 acre) preserve, located beside Shea Lake in Victoria County, is made up of fen and bog.
 The Nature Trust currently leases this area from Acadian Timber who owns this property.
 We are fortunate to have individuals in management at Acadian Timber GP Inc. who recognize the importance of preserving this special area.

 Shea Lake was the first area to receive protection by the Nature Trust.
 The ecological richness of the site was first identified by Erwin Landauer, an amateur botanist from Plaster Rock.
 He informed Dr. Mary Majka, a member of the NB Environmental Council at the time, of the areas diverse flora, fauna and wildlife populations and she used this information to request the Fraser Company, who owned the land, to set it aside for preservation.
 Following many discussions, a 5-year lease with options for renewal was signed in June 1988 between Fraser Inc. and the Nature Trust for an area of 88 hectares.